Programs that millions of Americans depend on and care about may be feeling a squeeze from interest costs on our high and rising national debt.

 What is more, spending on interest will surpass federal outlays on major budget categories over the next few years:

-• In fiscal years 2024 through 2027, interest payments will exceed the amount that the federal government spends on Medicare (net of offsetting receipts).
-Net Medicare spending will overtake interest payments in the following years, except for 2029.
+- In fiscal years 2024 through 2027, interest payments will exceed the amount that the federal government spends on Medicare (net of offsetting receipts).
+However, that relationship will generally reverse for the rest of the 10-year period.

 Furthermore, interest will continue to outstrip other budget categories.
 According to its latest long-term projections, CBO projects that interest will become the largest category in the federal budget in 2051 — exceeding the amount spent on Social Security that year.